k-huynh/khcraft/README.md

 - tested selecting enchantments for mining, archery, and chopping
 - tested automatic enchanting of tools based on selecting enchantments
 - tested disabling of enchantments for tools based on skill/tool
+- right clicking villagers (with professions) do not bring up the trading gui

 ## Fully Completed
 - getting exp from mining